When I was transitioning into a UX career, my mother advised me: “Don’t quit your job until you’ve got another job lined up.” Sounds sensible enough.

 1. Important vs Urgent

-In life, there are important things and urgent things, and the separation between them is dreadfully subtle.
+In life, there are important things and there are urgent things.
+The separation between them can be dreadfully subtle.

 Important things are things that you don’t want to regret not doing when you’re on your deathbed.
 They are the big goals of life.
 Examples include traveling, starting a business, creating a non-profit, spending time with loved ones, losing weight and getting healthy again.